 National Park Visitor Centre

-A new display features the main rock types of Fforest Fawr Geopark and an interpretation of the panoramic views from the ’Mountain Centre’ near Libanus.
+A small display features the main rock types of Fforest Fawr Geopark and an interpretation of the panoramic views from the ’Mountain Centre’ near Libanus.

 Black Mountain Centre

-A new display opened in March 2011 in the centre at the heart of Brynaman features colourful aerial photographs of the surrounding area and highlighting a long history of human influence on this landscape from quarries to tramways and trackways.
+See the series of old maps and aerial photos in the centre at the heart of Brynaman.
+It features colourful aerial shots of the surrounding area and highlights a long history of human influence on this landscape from quarries to tramways and trackways.

-Take a look at our twice-yearly newsletter – the latest is Fforest Fawr Geopark News Spring 2012 - bringing you up-to-date with what’s happening in the area.
+Take a look at our twice-yearly newsletter bringing you up-to-date with what’s happening in the area.
 The latest edition is winter 2013.

 Several training days for businesses are held in the National Park each year in partnership with Medrwn.
 Generally free to local tourism businesses.